phoenix-rtos/phoenix-rtos-doc/kernel/proc/forking.md

-# Kernel - Processes and threads - Processes creation
+# Kernel - Processes and threads - Management

 Processes are created in Phoenix-RTOS using forking technique.
 When new process is created the current process forks into two instances - parent and child.
 There are two functions used for process creation in Phoenix-RTOS - each of them should be used depending on the platform and MMU presence.
 The differences between these functions and circumstnces of their usage are discussed in this chapter.